Robbie Eagles

-James McMath (born 13 February 1990), better known by his ring name Robbie Eagles (ロビー・イーグルス　Robī Īgurusu), is an Australian professional wrestler.
+James McMath (born 13 February 1990), better known by his ring name Robbie Eagles (ロビー・イーグルス, Robī Īgurusu), is an Australian professional wrestler.
 He is signed to New Japan Pro-Wrestling (NJPW), where he is a member of The Mighty Don't Kneel.
-Eagles is also a former member of Bullet Club and Chaos.
+He also makes appearances for All Elite Wrestling (AEW), Ring of Honor (ROH), and on the independent circuit.

 Eagles started wrestling on the Australian independent scene, for companies like Professional Wrestling Alliance, Melbourne City Wrestling and World Series Wrestling.
 Eagles has also gained prominence in other countries wrestling for companies such as Chikara, Progress and Pro Wrestling Guerrilla.